asm0dey/de-ds/index.md

 ![bg right:40%](https://source.unsplash.com/BQGxNnyuFtU)

 <!--
-Unfortuntately for these companies (and the ego of us data scientists), the picture is not that simple.
+Unfortuntately for these companies (and the ego of data scientists like myself), the picture is not that simple.
 Data scientists are not the only members of most data teams, and in many cases, may not be the core member, depending on what your company wants to do.
 -->

 ---

-# Reality is
+# The reality is ...

 Nobody should or even can do everything